25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

-   - Properties are grouped (clustered) into buckets by a sense.
+   - Properties are grouped (clustered) into buckets by a sense
    - The ordering principle is known as "Outside-in":

      - Layout Properties (`position`, `float`, `clear`, `display`)